cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 _Notes_

-* If [MedicationStatement.medication] is a reference, it must refer to a [contained] medication with the code field populated and cannot have any product.ingredients populated.
+* If [MedicationStatement.medication] is a reference, it must refer to a [contained] Medication with the code field populated and cannot have any product.ingredients populated.
 * Only medication statements about home medications or historical medications can be created.
 Medication statements about prescribed medications cannot be created because the MedicationStatement resource is not used to capture compliance information.
 * Only the body fields mentioned below are supported.
 Unsupported fields are ignored or result in errors.